Methylprednisolone: 7 things you should know

 1. How it works

-- Methylprednisolone mimics the effect of glucocorticoid hormones that are secreted naturally by our adrenal glands in response to stress and which are essential for life.
+- Methylprednisolone works by mimicking the effects of glucocorticoid hormones that are secreted naturally by our adrenal glands in response to stress and which are essential for life.
 Methylprednisolone is a man-made (synthetic) version of these hormones.

-- Can be used as an anti-inflammatory or immunosuppressive agent in a variety of conditions, such as hematological disorders, allergic reactions, gastrointestinal conditions (eg, Crohn disease or ulcerative colitis), neurological conditions (such as multiple sclerosis), skin conditions, autoimmune disorders, and many others.
+- May be used as an anti-inflammatory or immunosuppressive agent in a variety of conditions, such as hematological disorders, allergic reactions, gastrointestinal conditions (eg, Crohn's disease or ulcerative colitis), neurological conditions (such as multiple sclerosis), skin conditions, autoimmune disorders, ophthalmic diseases, and many others.